monyhar/monyhar/monyhar/infra/config/outages/README.md

 available parameters are:

-* `disable_cq_experiments`: (default: False) Disable experimental tryjobs on the chromium CQ.
+* `disable_cq_experiments`: (default: False) Disable experimental tryjobs on the monyhar CQ.
 This can be used to save both builder and test capacity when the CQ is capacity-constrained.
 The exact amount and configurations of capacity that is freed up depends on the specifics of what builders have experimental tryjobs and what experiment percentage is used, but disabling all CQ